-How are you empowering asynchronous communication, idea sharing, co-creation, spontaneous brainstorm sessions, and more?
+How are you empowering asynchronous communication, idea sharing, co-creation, spontaneous brainstorming sessions, and more?

-Whether it’s an all-in-one collaboration device at a team member’s desk or a large collaboration board for digital whiteboarding, the Designit team uses a diverse range of Webex devices.
+Whether it’s an all-in-one collaboration device at a team member’s desk or a large collaboration board for digital whiteboarding, the Designit team uses a diverse range of Cisco devices.

 While they previously leveraged these devices primarily for video conferencing, Mortensen said the devices are now central to their hybrid team’s collaboration, both in-person in their studio and with colleagues or clients who may be working remotely.

-“Webex devices have now become so integral in terms of how we work, not only with each other, but also with our clients and how we share inspiration across the studios.”
+“Cisco devices have now become so integral in terms of how we work, not only with each other but also with our clients and how we share inspiration across the studios.”

-In their Oslo studio of about 60 people, they have several Webex Room Kits, including integrated video bars and modular video collaboration kits that can be paired with flat panel displays.
+In their Oslo studio of about 60 people, they have several Cisco Room Kits, including integrated video bars and modular video collaboration kits that can be paired with flat panel displays.

 “The Room Kits are super flexible for us,” Mortensen said.
-“We use them in everything from group and all hands spaces to smaller meeting rooms.”
+“We use them in everything from the group and all-hands spaces to smaller meeting rooms.”

 They use these devices for everything from video conferencing and presentations to co-creation and real-time collaboration.

 As Designit’s hybrid work journey progresses, they continue to evolve their workspaces to meet changing needs in the way that’s best for their team.

 Designit has 15 studios around the world from Oslo to Tokyo to Tel Aviv.